About Me

 Research Interests

-While I am still exploring what is out there in the world of mathematics and computer science, I have been broadly interested in formal methods, particularly the following topics:
+I am broadly interested in formal methods, particularly the following topics:

 - Formalization of Mathematics.